Artemiy7/ticket/README.md

 <h2 align="left">Ticket app that creates pdf ticket with Qr-code for concerts, trains and other occasions</h2>
 <h4 align="left">!
 The project is not yet completed and still is in the development phase.
 In the next releases, it is planned to divide the ticket-payment service into occasion-service and ticket-order-service and add a message broker for implementing a saga pattern for communication.
 I also plan to separate qr-code generation into a separate service and add functionality to read QR-codes.
-In addition, I plan to launch the project on AWS and replace CircleCi to Jenkins using AWS EC2.
+In addition, I plan to launch the project on AWS and replace CircleCi to Jenkins using AWS EC2.</h4>

-This api can select Occasions(Сoncerts, Trains, etc) from the database, filter them and paginate and calculate cost depending on the date, number of seats and currency.
-With Occasion you can create a pdf ticket with a qr-code.</h4>
 <h3 align="left">Languages and Tools:</h3>

 <h3 align="left">Spring Boot, Spring Cloud, Hibernate Jpa, Lombok, MySql.</h3>
+<h4 align="left">Hibernate JPA was used instead of Spring Data JPA for learning purpose.</h4>
 <p align="left"> <a href="https://www.java.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-original.svg" alt="java" width="79" height="79"/> </a>
 <a href="https://spring.io/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/springio/springio-icon.svg" alt="spring" width="70" height="70"/> </a>
 <a href="https://postman.com" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/hibernate/hibernate-icon.svg" alt="postman" width="70" height="70"/> </a>